Universal graph representation of stabilizer codes

 \subsection{Game unification of stabilizer coding algorithms}

 Thus far, given a graph, we have described its corresponding stabilizers, given a set of logical operators, and provided a simple upper bound on the distance.
-To complete our fully graph formalism of stabilizer codes, we will show that important code algorithms---distance calculation or approximation, stabilizer weight reduction, and decoding---can all be expressed in a unified graph manner, namely by a single class of one-player games on the graph.
+To complete our fully graph formalism of stabilizer codes, we will show that important code algorithms---distance calculation or approximation, finding minimum weight stabilizer generators, and decoding---can all be expressed in a unified graph manner, namely by a single class of one-player games on the graph.